 The rate of cancellations was reduced, but dissatisfied customers damaged the business.

-This motivates product development to look at and enhance the user experience completely, and a better, more suitable user experience builds pure loyalty.
+The NPS approach: This motivates product development to thoroughly examine and enhance the user experience, which in turn builds pure loyalty.

 Sales